vugn/vugn/README.md

 ## <h3 align="left">:star_and_crescent: Ayah of the Day</h3>

 <!-- AYAHADAY:START -->
-<sub>_The Cave_</sub><br>
+<sub>_The Pleading Woman_</sub><br>
-**Surah Al-Kahf** (18: 45)
+**Surah Al-Mujadila** (58: 11)

-> And give them a parable of this worldly life. ˹It is˺ like the plants of the earth, thriving when sustained by the rain We send down from the sky.
-Then they ˹soon˺ turn into chaff scattered by the wind.
-And Allah is fully capable of ˹doing˺ all things.
+> O believers!
+When you are told to make room in gatherings, then do so.
+Allah will make room for you ˹in His grace˺.
+And if you are told to rise, then do so.
+Allah will elevate those of you who are faithful, and ˹raise˺ those gifted with knowledge in rank.
+And Allah is All-Aware of what you do.

-— Jumada al-Ula 6, 1446H
+— Jumada al-Ula 7, 1446H
 <!-- AYAHADAY:END -->

 <br>